krasimir/react-in-patterns/book/chapter-10/README.md

 };
 ```

 Notice that we have to specify the exact signature of the context object.
 With `childContextTypes` and `contextTypes`.
 If those are not specified then the `context` object will be empty.
 That may be a little bit frustrating because we may have lots of stuff to put there.
-That's why it is a good practice that our `context` is not just a plain object but it has an interface that allows us to store and retrieve data.
+That is why it is a good practice that our `context` is not just a plain object but it has an interface that allows us to store and retrieve data.
 For example:

 ```js
 // dependencies.js